sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 | show      | hide      |
 | start     | stop      |
 | target    | source    |

+T> There’s a certain debate on where to use _remove_ and where _delete_.
+I’m not so picky about this, and recommend to stick to the add/remove and create/delete pairs where make sense.
+Otherwise, I’m okay with either.
+The difference isn’t as clear as some like to think: for example, on Unix command line we remove files using the `rm` command, but on Windows we delete them using the `del` command.

 ## Check the spelling of your names